13 Coding Games for Kids

 Codewars offer lessons in more than 20 languages, including PHP, JavaScript, Python, SQL, Ruby, C++, and more.
 There is also a comprehensive support library and an interactive community available for users.

 However, although Codewars is mainly game-based, it is not beginner-friendly.
-Consequently, people who decide to play Codewars need to understand coding basics and concepts.
+Consequently, people who play Codewars must understand coding basics and concepts.

 12. Code Monster